binkley/homebrewery-files/witch.md

 **Independent Spirit.**
 Your familiar is unusually willful and assertive.
 It can take the **Attack action** on its turn.
 When it does, it makes a single attack that benefits from your proficiency bonus.
 On turns it attacks, the familiar can&rsquo;t cast spells or deliver your spells.

-{note}
-**TODO:**
-Consider subclass-specific upgrades to the familiar (e.g. form options, magical traits, casting abilities). <br>
-At higher levels, allow familiars with higher CR, or enhanced functions akin to the Warlock's *Pact of the Chain*. <br>
-Explore "Coven Familiars" or shared familiars as part of group or subclass features.
-{note}

 #### Level 3: Witch Subclass

 You gain a Witch subclass of your choice.